albertz/py_better_exchook/README.rst

 It will add some useful information for each frame, like printing the relevant variables (relevant = referenced in the code line).

-Also see `Python source and comments <https://github.com/albertz/py_better_exchook/blob/master/better_exchook.py>`_ for further details.

-This has been used in production for many years (since 2011) and should be fairly stable (and has a save fallback mode).

 Features
 --------
 * Shows locals/globals per frame, but only those used in the current statement.